Calculate your Interest

 Quality Personal Loans

 Funding for your own business venture can be a tedious task.
 Especially, if you are starting afresh with a zero economic profit margin to fall back on.
 While you may not be earning a salary out of the new business immediately, you still need to pay your employees and keep the system running.
-Accredit Money Lender supports such entrepreneurs and provides a comfortable mattress of business loan solutions for our ambitious business owners.
+Accredit Money Lender supports such entrepreneurs and provides a comfortable mattress of business loan solutions for our ambitious business owners, especially during tough times.
 We provide short-term, mid-term and long-term loans based on your needs.

 Licensed Money Lender Personal Loan

 A personal loan is a loan disbursed on a short term basis for a personal requirement.
 This facility is available for any qualifying citizen of Singapore with a steady income.
 You can also apply for a personal loan if you are a foreigner with a valid pass to work and live in Singapore.
 Accredit Moneylender provides easy personal loan in Singapore with quick approvals and reasonable interest rates.
 We also enable you to choose an appropriate reimbursement plan for your loan to make the repayment a stress-free and hassle-free process.

 Funding for your own business venture can be a tedious task.
 Especially, if you are starting afresh with a zero economic profit margin to fall back on.
 While you may not be earning a salary out of the new business immediately, you still need to pay your employees and keep the system running.
 Accredit Licensed Money Lender supports such entrepreneurs and provides a comfortable mattress of business loan solutions for our ambitious business owners.
 We provide short-term, mid-term and long-term loans based on your needs.